ivarref/gen-fn/README.md

 ### Tips and tricks: fressian serialization and deserialization

-One thing that may surprise you is that parameters may be slightly different in an in-memory transactor and on a remote transactor.
+One thing that may surprise you is that parameters may be slightly different on an in-memory transactor and on a remote transactor.
 This is due to tx-data being serialized and deserialized using [fressian](https://github.com/Datomic/fressian) only when using a remote transactor.